jesse99/gear/README.md

 }
 register_type!(Render); // traits exposed by components have to be registered

-// Function to add a wolf to the world and to the Store (the Store manages component
+// Function to add a wolf to the world and to the Store (the Store
-// lifetimes).
-pub fn add_wolf(world: &mut World, store: &Store, loc: Point) -> ComponentId {
+// manages component lifetimes). pub fn add_wolf(world: &mut World, store: &Store, loc: Point) -> ComponentId {
-    let mut component = Component::new("wolf"); // the name is used with Component's Debug trait let id = component.id;  // each component is given a unique id allowing components to be compared and hashed add_object!(
+    // The name "wolf" is used with Component's Debug trait. let mut component = Component::new("wolf");

+    // Each component is given a unique id allowing components to be
+    // compared and hashed.
+    let id = component.id;
+    add_object!(
         component,
         Wolf,           // object type